DALLAS TEXAS – WHAT TO SEE AND DO IN DFW

 Dallas has many four- and five-star hotels, including The Joule, Dallas, located in the Main Street District, Hilton Anatole, located in the Business Corridor, The Ritz-Carlton, Dallas, located in the Uptown District, and the Hyatt Regency, located in the Dallas Convention Center District.

-New Dallas hotels will include the W Dallas Victory Hotel, the Valencia Hotel in Park Lane, opposite NorthPark Center and Starwood Hotels aloft Downtown Dallas, near the Dallas Convention Center.
-Several Dallas hotels are newly renovated: The Rosewood Mansion on Turtle Creek, Stoneleigh Hotel & Spa, Sheraton Dallas and Renaissance Dallas.
+Accommodations include the W Dallas Victory Hotel, the Valencia Hotel in Park Lane, opposite NorthPark Center and Starwood Hotels aloft Downtown Dallas, near the Dallas Convention Center.
+Several hotels are newly renovated: The Rosewood Mansion on Turtle Creek, Stoneleigh Hotel & Spa, Sheraton Dallas and Renaissance Dallas.

-A new 1,000-room hotel will be attached to the Dallas Convention Center by 2012.
-DART (Dallas Area Rapid Transit) connects the Dallas Convention Center to nearly 4,000 hotel rooms.
+A 1,000-room hotel is attached to the Dallas Convention Center.
+DART (Dallas Area Rapid Transit) connects the convention center to nearly 4,000 hotel rooms.

-Forty-five miles of new light rail lines will include expansions to Fair Park and the Cotton Bowl region.
-Dallas Love Field Airport will open a DART station in December 2010.
-DFW International Airport will have a DART station by December 2013.
+Forty-five miles of light rail lines include expansions to Fair Park and the Cotton Bowl region.
+There is a DART station in Dallas Love Field Airport.
+DFW International Airport now has a DART station.
 DART will double in size with a $3.3 billion expansion.

 The TRE (Trinity Rail Express) brings visitors from downtown Dallas to downtown Fort Worth, Texas, in only 30 minutes.
 It's the ideal way to visit DFW attractions like The Stockyards National Historic District and Billy Bob's Texas, the largest honky-tonk in the world.